fernandoloaizae/fernandoloaizae.github.io/_pages/cv.md

 Work experience
 ======

-* Postdoctoral Researcher
+* Postdoctoral Researcher, 06/2021 - Now
-  * Github University
-  * Duties included: Tagging issues

-* External Research Associate
+* External Research Associate 03/2021 - Now
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

 Research
 ======

+## Working Papers

   <ul>{% for post in site.publications %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

+## Current Research

+* The Effects of Education on Wealth Inequality over the Life Cycle
+* Life Cycle Implications of Schooling on Financial Assets
+* OLG Model with Health and Long-Term Care Insurance for Inclusive Growth
+* Motives for Saving in Retirement: Bequest and Long-Term Care
+* Effects of the Medicaid Expansion on Formal and Informal Care Usage of Minorities

 Teaching
 ======